Col Williamson

 Colin Magnus Williamson (31 December 1913 – 29 May 1997) was an Australian rules footballer who played with and coached St Kilda in the Victorian Football League (VFL).

 Football

 Although primarily a ruckman, Williamson also spent a lot of time in defence.

 Northcote (VFA)

 He started out at Northcote, where he was a member of a premiership team.

 St Kilda (VFL)

 He kicked 18 goals in his debut season at St Kilda.
 Perhaps his best year was 1939 when he finished the Brownlow Medal count as his club's top vote getter.

 Brighton (VFA)

 Williamson coached Brighton to their first and only VFA premiership in 1948.

 St Kilda (VFL)

 St Kilda signed him on as their coach for the 1952 season and he remained in the role for two years.

+1937 Best First-Year Players

+In September 1937, The Argus selected Williamson in its team of 1937's first-year players.